 - Red pepper flakes , to taste

 - In a small bowl, combine the olive oil, vinegar, garlic, parsley, oregano, salt, and pepper.
 Add red pepper flakes, if desired.
 Season to taste.
+For a smooth finish, you can also pulse in the blender a few times.

 - You can serve right away, but I like to let it sit about 30 minutes before serving.
 Use it to baste your meat before grilling and top it on your meat after it's done cooking.